 - Suggest an idea for a working group or meeting on a pressing conservation or management issue by contacting us.
 We will consider all ideas and get back in touch about whether we can help execute such gatherings.

 - Nominate papers that you think we should provide coverage of on this site by contacting us.

-By joining our network using the form on this page you will receive notification whenever we have updated the website with new postings.
+Join the network using the form on this page.
+Once you’re part of Salmon-Net, you’ll receive a notification whenever we add a new Science Spotlight.
 Also, follow our Twitter feed for additional resources and news.